 2. Set your workouts as appointments

 Set your firm schedule of workout days and times at the beginning of each week.
+Using a workout schedule app make it a no-brainer.
 Don’t plan more than a week at a time, to avoid feeling overwhelmed.
 Always have a Plan B just in case Plan A gets screwed up (and it will sometimes).
 Always mark your calendar.
 Set your workout appointments at a realistic time which you’re most likely to be able to follow through.
 Maybe doesn’t cut it because you’re leaving yourself an easy out.

 3. Separate yourself from people who shed a negative light on exercise